The third in a series of four articles on key factors in business growth.

 If the opportunity is available, significant learning can also be obtained by observing how customers interface with your product and/or service in direct use and across multiple touch points.
 This observational research can take place in person or by utilization of Web-enabled tools.

-3. Utilize market structures and value-adding chain dynamics to scope concepts to be evaluated.
+3. Use market structures and value-adding chain dynamics to scope concepts to be evaluated.
 The market drivers define a specifier’s

 - Unmet needs